sfera-labs/lorabus-arduino/README.md

 The gateway is directly connected to the RS-485 bus and communicates via LoRa to the remote nodes to send commands and receive state updates.
 Each node responds to a different Modbus address.

+For details about the protocol used for LoRa messages between remote units and gateway refer to the [LoRaNet library](https://github.com/sfera-labs/arduino-lora-net).

 ## Configuration

 The nodes can be configured via serial console.